Fontys-OAMK-Beter/Backend2/README.md

 - [ ] login
 - [ ] authorise user
 - [ ] logout user
+- [ ] also do we have an endpoint for adding users to a group via something like post: groupid, email

 ## Event
 - [ ] get all events bt group id